pip-services/pip-services-docs/content/en/python/data/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-data-python"
 no_list: true
 description: >
-    Persistence components for Python

         This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
 It contains generic interfaces for data access components as well as abstract implementations for in-memory and file persistence.

     The persistence components come in two kinds.
-The first kind is a basic persistence that can work with any object types and   provides only minimal set of operations.
+The first kind is a basic persistence that can work with any object types and provides only a minimal set of operations.
-    The second kind is so called "identifieable" persistence with works with "identifable" data objects, i.e. objects that have unique  ID field.
+    The second kind is the so called "identifieable" persistence that works with "identifable" data objects, i.e. objects that have unique ID field.
 The identifiable persistence provides a full set or CRUD operations that covers most common cases.
 ---

-### Modules
+### Packages

 The module contains the following packages:

-The module contains the following packages:
-* [**Core**](core) - generic interfaces for data access components.
+* [**Core**](core) - interfaces for data access components.
 * [**Persistence**](persistence) - in-memory and file persistence components, as well as JSON persister class.